 Families need to plan their trip differently compared to childless visitors.
 You need to spend more time considering where you want to stay.
 The most suitable location depends on the age of your kids and the type of activities you as a family are interested in.

-If you’re looking for luxury, check out Uptown Design District.
-You’ll find several boutique hotels, resorts and vacation rentals in this neighbourhood.
+If you’re looking for luxury private residential to rent, check out Uptown Design District.
+You’ll find several boutique hotels, resorts and vacation rentals in this neighborhood.
 Throw in stylish cafés and classy restaurants and you’re almost guaranteed to have a good time.
 Or consider staying in the Downtown District for closer access to the amenities and attractions.
 This is an excellent area to start searching for accommodation because of its central location and convenient access to facilities.
 If you’re looking to relax in Palm Springs’s quieter areas check out Palm Desert.
-The neighbourhood is a short drive from the centre and has several high-end resorts and vacation rentals.
+The neighborhood is a short drive from the center and has several high-end resorts and vacation rentals.
 But because of the location, Palm Desert is only really suitable for families looking to relax.

 Getting around Palm Springs

 Most families fly into Palm Springs and rent a car from the airport.
 Having your own car is crucial.
 Not only does it give you flexibility, but it also allows you to take your children out to the natural attractions surrounding the resort.
 Realistically, smaller kids aren’t going to want to spend their time indoors at a resort.
 A car lets you go out and explore the region.
 The city itself is small, and you can walk to all the attractions.
 So having a car in the centre isn’t always necessary.
 You can get away with public transport if you’re here for a weekend break and take tours to the attractions.